Content Overview

 Why is airplane cabin air so dry?

 At cruising altitude, outside air is almost devoid of moisture.
-When this air is brought into the pressurized cabin, humidity levels plummet, especially in first and business class.
+When this air is brought into the pressurised cabin, humidity levels plummet, especially in first and business class.
 The result is a rapid loss of moisture from your body through both the skin and respiratory system, leading to dehydration and increased fatigue.

 How dry air dehydrates your body and brain